polyaxon/polyaxon/docs/integrations/gcr.md

 ## Add your private docker registry to the Polyaxon deployment config

-Now you can use the `privateRegistries` section to set your Google container registry authentication:
+You can use the `privateRegistries` section to set your Google container registry authentication:

 ```yaml
 privateRegistries: